jules2689/trudeau/docs/2020-04-17/trudeau.md

 Today's announcement will allow these companies to carry out that work while, at the same time, creating jobs for workers during this difficult time.
 This public health crisis must not prevent us from taking action to fight the climate crisis.
 With this nichetive to clean up the wells and the fund to reduce emissions, we believe that 10, 000 jobs will be maintained.
-At the same time, we're working with b.
-D.c. and EDC To strengthen credit support for medium-sized energy companies that are particularly at risk.
+At the same time, we're working with BDC and EDC To strengthen credit support for medium-sized energy companies that are particularly at risk.
 Once again, the goal is to allow these companies to continue their activity in order to keep their employees.